SeriousBug/gandi-live-dns-rust/Readme.md

 > If you get [errors](https://stackoverflow.com/questions/42248198/how-to-mount-a-single-file-in-a-volume) about not finding the config file, make sure your command
 > has a full path to the config file (`$(pwd)/gandi.toml` part).
 Otherwise
 > Docker will create a directory.

+## Automation

+The `Packaging` folder contains a Systemd service and timer, which you can use to automatically run this tool.
+By default it will update the IP addresses after every boot up, and at least once a day.
+You can adjust the timer to speed this up, but avoid unnecessarily overloading Gandi's servers.

 ## Development